strayiker/smart-home-media-assistant-telegram-bot/README.md

 - qBittorrent client installed and configured on your PC
 - Telegram account

+## Note for Windows Users

+In addition to the listed prerequisites, Windows users also need to install `make` for Windows.
+Download the make utility for Windows from the [GnuWin32 project](https://gnuwin32.sourceforge.net/downlinks/make.php).

 ## Step-by-Step

 1. **Create a New Bot on Telegram:**